kossiitkgp/KOSS-Selection-Tasks/frontend/reddit-gallery.md

+## Story
 Ayush likes to view images on reddit but doesn't like the UI much.
 He likes images from r/pics subreddit.
-## Story

 ## Materials
 https://www.reddit.com/r/pics.json

 ## What you need to do
 He wants to build a frontend only app to view images from the subreddit.
 Make it for him.
+You can think of features to include in your app, but it should at least have the following ones:
+* Implement a filter functionality in the app that allows users to filter images by categories, such as animals, nature, and architecture.
+* Implement a search functionality, which based upon the keyword or phrase given by the user, updates the UI to display only those images whose title or description contains that keyword.
+* Make an attractive and responsive UI to display the images in a grid or carousel format.

-* You need to document your approach in a `.md` file explaining your thought process and how / why you choose a certain tool while solving this problem.
+### You need to document your approach in a `.md` file explaining your thought process and how / why you chose a certain tool while solving this problem.
-* A GitHub repository which contains your code  along with a `.md` file containing your thought process would be the end product that we are expecting.
+### A GitHub repository which contains your code along with a `.md` file containing your thought process would be the end product that we are expecting.

 ## Tech-Stack